SoccerNet/sn-depth/README.md

 python script_efootball.py
 ```

 The code included in this repository is the version that we used for our project.
 As such, it is tailored to our specific setup, which consists of two monitors, each with a resolution of 1920x1080.
-To facilitate data extraction, we opted to run the game on the left side of the screen, while Nvidia Nsight was positioned on the right side.
+To facilitate data extraction, we opted to run the game on the left side of the screen, while NVIDIA Nsight was positioned on the right side.
 Both software applications were run in full-screen mode.

 To customize the code to your specific setup, we have included an auxiliary file named check_pos.py.
 This file contains a function that allows you to determine the pixel location of the elements you wish to automate a particular action with, like a click on a button for example.
 To use this function, run the following command:
 ```
 python check_pos.py
 ```
 Then, once it is launched, move your mouse to the object you want to retrieve the pixel location, and press your *Enter* key.
-This will output a (x,y) value corresponding to the pixel location.
+This will output a (x,y) value corresponding to the pixel location that you can specify to the method that requires it.

 ## License
 ...